github/maven-plugins/README.md

   * true | false (default: false)
   * Log what blobs, tree, and commits *would* be created without actually creating them
+* noJekyll (github.site.noJekyll)
+  * true | false (default: false)
+  * Whether to always create a `.nojekyll` file at the root of the site if one doesn't already exist.
+This setting should be enabled if your site contains any folders that begin with an underscore.

 ### Example
 ```xml